SsangYong Tivoli review

 If you want something different from your small crossover, the SsangYong Tivoli is close to matching its mainstream rivals in most areas

 Not only is the Tivoli the smallest SsangYong yet, the firm has taken great effort to make it attractive to buyers wanting some style with their purchase.
-As a result, the Tivoli uses an all-new platform and is powered by a choice of two new 1.6-litre petrol and diesel engines.
+As a result, the Tivoli uses a unique platform and is powered by a choice of two petrol engines and a diesel option.
+Following an update in 2020, the Tivoli is better than ever.

 There are two body styles: the regular five-door model and the larger Tivoli XLV, which features extra boot space thanks to an extended tail section.
-The XLV commands a £1,000 premium over the standard Tivoli, although it only comes in top-spec ELX trim.
-All versions are available with either two or four-wheel drive and a six-speed manual or automatic gearbox.
+The XLV commands a price premium over the standard Tivoli, although it only comes in top-spec Ultimate trim.
+All versions come with a choice of a six-speed manual or automatic gearbox.
+The four-wheel drive versions have been discontinued.

 Car group tests